 A bachelor’s in accounting is a four-year undergraduate degree that prepares learners for entry-level careers in public, government, and management accounting.
-The U.S. Bureau of Labor Statistics (BLS) projects employment for accountants to grow 4% between 2019 and 2029.
+The Bureau of Labor Statistics (BLS) projects employment for accountants to grow 7% between 2020 and 2030.

-Check out the following rankings and guide to find an accounting program that fits your budget.
+Check out the following rankings and guide to find an online bachelor’s in accounting degree that fits your budget.

 In higher education, affordability goes beyond just tuition.
 To find the cheapest online accounting degree, prospective students must consider factors like financial aid and post-graduation salary-to-debt ratio.

-The accounting field attracts degree-seekers for a variety of reasons, including job security and earning potential.
-Complex taxation and regulatory environments ensure a continual demand for accounting professionals across the country.
+The accounting field attracts degree-seekers for various reasons, including job security and earning potential.
+Complex taxation and regulatory environments may allow accounting graduates to enter a high-demand field.
 Accountants earn a median annual salary of $73,560 each year, according to the BLS.

 To find the cheapest online accounting degree, prospective students must consider factors like financial aid and post-graduation salary-to-debt ratio.

-Many in-person and online accounting degrees offer concentrations that prepare learners for specific career paths.
-These tracks include public accountancy, managerial accountancy, tax accountancy, and auditing or forensic accountancy.
+Many in-person and online accounting degrees offer concentrations that prepare learners for specific career paths, like public accountancy.
+Other tracks include managerial accountancy, tax accountancy, and auditing or forensic accountancy.
 Specializations provide job-specific knowledge and skills that can improve career prospects after graduation.

-A bachelor’s in accounting typically requires 120 credits of coursework, including general education, accounting core classes, and electives.
-Prospective students typically need a high school diploma or GED certificate to apply.
+An online bachelor’s in accounting degree typically requires 120 credits of coursework, including general education, accounting core classes, and electives.
+Prospective students typically need a high school or GED diploma to apply.
 Visit our main program rankings page to learn more about earning a bachelor’s in accounting.

-Why You Should Earn a Bachelor’s Degree in Accounting Online
+Why You Should Earn a Degree in Accounting Online

 Online learning has grown more popular in recent years.
-Of the nearly 17 million undergraduates enrolled in degree-granting institutions in fall 2018, 34.5% took at least one distance education course, according to the National Center for Education Statistics (NCES).
-Fourteen percent studied exclusively online.
+Of the nearly 20 million undergraduates enrolled in degree-granting institutions in fall 2019, about 37% took at least one distance education course, according to the National Center for Education Statistics (NCES).
+Over 17% of learners studied exclusively online.

-Many online degree-seekers continue working full or part time as they study, so these learners may benefit from asynchronous online accounting bachelor’s degrees.
+Many online degree-seekers continue working full or part time as they study.
+These learners may benefit from asynchronous online accounting bachelor’s degrees.
 Asynchronous programs allow students to complete assignments at their convenience.
 Some public institutions charge in-state tuition to out-of-state remote learners, which can amount to thousands of dollars in savings.